 The simplest form has a plastic backing that is polyethylene and or polypropylene and is very safe.

-You can find these at floorings at Rubber Flooring inc. Their Performance Turf, Launch Turf (and others) are of this composition, though the samples I got have picked up the odor of rubber very strongly.
+You can find these at floorings at Rubber Flooring inc. Their Performance Turf, Launch Turf (and others) are of this composition, though the samples I got have picked up the odor of rubber, probably from nearby inventory.

 EVA Foam Tile Backing